cookforward/overlaytool/README.md

 2. Install FFmpeg (if not already installed).
 3. Install PyQt6 (if not already installed).

+## Output Optimization

+To get optimized output, ensure the input folders contain:

+1. Same file names when using similar file names method
+2. Have same duration (video trimmer/splitter/looper are all the functions in WWBOT)
+3. Have same video types (in this case .mp4 videos)
+4. Preferably have same video qualities

 ## Contributions

 We welcome contributions to this project.
 Please follow our [contribution guidelines](CONTRIBUTING.md) to contribute effectively.